-In regards to the integration of the innovative and alternative assessment practices for final exams, the University will follow the regulatory frameworks in Cyprus and Greece.
+In regards to the integration of the innovative and alternative assessment practices for final exams, the University will follow the regulatory frameworks.
+We have to underline that we used to follow for example take home exams at the respective face to face Master program for the students in Cyprus for many years.